intuit/aws_account_utils/README.md

 **Paramaters:**
 ```
 account_email: (required, String) - The email to associate with this new account
-account_password: (required, String) - The password to use with this new account
+account_password: (required, String) - The old password to use with this new account
+new_password: (required, String) - The new password to use with this new account
 ```

 **Returns:**

 `#return => Boolean`

----
+**change_root_password**

+> Changes the account password

 `check_enterprise_support(account_email:, account_password:)`